-The final component to building a strong core is in strength training... this is where weighted sit ups come into play.
-To improve abdominal tone, definition and strength requires weights, resistance, isolation of core muscles and increased repetition.
+The final component to building a strong core is in strength training... this is where weighted sit-ups come into play.
+To improve abdominal tone, definition and strength require weights, resistance, isolation of core muscles and increased repetition.
 Two major measures of physical fitness are muscular endurance and strength.
 Endurance is time/number of reps you are able to perform, strength being the power/weight you are able to lift and move.

 Instead, let's start with core work and let it weave through your workout.

-Guest blogger Ivey Gaskin Baker, CFP® is the business development manager for a family owned asset management firm.
+Guest blogger Ivey Gaskin Baker, CFP® is the business development manager for a family-owned asset management firm.
 She has spent nine years teaching group fitness part-time in various studios across North Carolina from Appalachian State University to YMCA Charlotte.
-Through Ivey Baker Fitness, she is now advocating wellness using various channels outside of the studio, teaching individuals how to exercise with minimal equipment out of their homes. http://www.iveybakerfitness.com/
+Through Ivey Baker Fitness, she is now advocating wellness using various channels outside of the studio, teaching individuals how to exercise with minimal equipment out of their homes. https://www.iveybakerfitness.com/